jamesmartin/inline_svg/README.md

 ```
 inline_svg(file_name, options={})
 ```

-Currently, this little helper only works in the context of a Rails app.
+The `file_name` can be a full path to a file, or just the file's basename.
+The actual path of the file on disk is resolved using [Sprockets](://github.com/sstephenson/sprockets), which means you can pre-process and fingerprint your SVG files like any other Rails asset.

 Here's an example of embedding an SVG document and applying a 'class' attribute in
 HAML:

 ```